emve-me/emve/README.md

 emve.me
 ---
 > Emve.me is a personal project of [Robert Lancer](https://github.com/rlancer), developed for just for fun!
-Open to contributors.
+>
+> It uses my [gapi-to-graphql](https://github.com/rlancer/gapi-to-graphql) library which converts Google's Data API's to GraphQL

 Emve.me is a virtual video jukebox!
 Use your TV as the player and get a group of friends to queue up videos using their phone.